With this current situation, many companies have allowed employees to work from home to ensure employee safety and practice social isolation.

 I understand that sometimes we lose focus, especially when working remotely.

-You can work for about half an hour and start going to check other stuff.
+You can work for about half an hour and start checking other stuff.
 That is not good at all!

 However, you need time to adjust to those habits.
 So don’t be too hard on yourself in the early stages when working from home.